GrumpsCat/listed/content/posts/What_Am_I_Reading_About.md

 {{< youtube Ruou8PtETa0 >}}

 ### Lakecia Benjamin
-Saxophonist and bandleader fusing jazz, funk, and soul.
+Lakecia Benjamin is a dynamic American saxophonist and bandleader celebrated for her electrifying fusion of jazz, funk, and soul.
+Known for her bold stage presence and energetic performances, she bridges tradition and innovation, drawing from legends like John Coltrane and intertwining them with contemporary influences.
+Her work often pays tribute to iconic figures while carving a distinctive voice in modern jazz.
+{{< youtube wrm0cN7bTOM >}}

 ### Rineke Dijkstra
 Dutch photographer specializing in portraiture, often of adolescents and youth.
 Dijkstra concentrates on single portraits, and usually works in series, looking at groups such as adolescents, clubbers, and soldiers.

-### Erdem Moralioglu
+### Erdem Moralıoğlu
-British fashion designer, founder of the label Erdem.
+British Creative Director and founder of eponymous London-based fashion label Erdem, which he established in 2005.

 ### Harris Reed
-Fashion designer known for gender-fluid, theatrical couture.
+British-American fashion designer and creative director for French fashion house Nina Ricci, known for gender-fluid, theatrical couture.

 ### Molly Goddard
 British designer recognized for voluminous tulle dresses and playful silhouettes.